pkarsy/rfboot/README.md

 Atmega328p Bootloader for wireless (OTA) code uploads, using the CC1101 RF chip.

 Rfboot is very reliable.
-I use it for all my projects, even those without any need for RF connectivity, because I can work with dosens of projects in parallel without any need to swap serial cables.
-There are very few failed uploads (less than 1% in my tests), and fixed immediatelly with a second upload.</br>
+I use it for all my projects, even those without any need for RF connectivity, because I can work with dozens of projects in parallel without any need to swap serial cables.
+There are very few failed uploads (less than 1% in my tests), and fixed immediately with a second upload.</br>
 Special care is taken (while rfboot is evolving) that all older rfboot installations are compatible with the newest uploading tool.

 Included :